Shall I, For Fear Of Feeble Man – Hymn Lyric

 The hymn goes on to reflect on the internal motivations behind the author’s actions.
 It acknowledges that the love of Christ compels them to seek out and save the wandering souls of humanity.
 They are willing to endure revilement and shame, recognizing that these are nothing compared to the reward of fulfilling their purpose as a faithful witness for Christ.

 The third verse of the hymn intensifies the author’s commitment.
-They present their life and blood as offerings for the truth, aligning themselves with God’s sovereign counsel.
+They present their life and blood as for the truth, aligning themselves with God’s sovereign counsel.
 This verse highlights the willingness to sacrifice one’s very being for the sake of God’s will and to have His name glorified.

 The hymn concludes by acknowledging the need for God’s strength.
 It recognizes that human resolve alone is insufficient to withstand the storms of life.
 By surrendering to God’s power, the author proclaims their unwavering commitment to being a faithful witness.
 They declare that through God’s strength, they can withstand any adversity that comes their way.